un33k/booster/README.md

 # How it works

-## boost (defaul: false)
+## boost (default: false)
-If the `-b,--boost` option is not selected, the file will be downloaed in one request and all other concurrency options are ignored.
+If the `-b,--boost` option is not selected, the file will be downloaded in one request and all other concurrency options are ignored.

-If the `-b --boost` is selected, then the command prepares itself for concurrent multi-chuck download.
+If the `-b --boost` is selected, then the command prepares itself for concurrent multi-chunk download.

-The options can be combined to optimize or one or more of `memory`, `cpu`, `network`, `io` and more.
+The `boost` options can be combined to optimize or one or more of `memory`, `cpu`, `network`, `io`, etc.

-## concurrent fetch groups (defaul: 4)
+## concurrent fetch groups (default: 4)
-For slower networks, `-c` option ensures that only <n> number of requests are made to the server, serving the file.
+For slower networks, `-c` option ensures that only a `fixed` number of requests are made to the server.

-The chunk downloads are all or none. with `-c` option, up-to <n> chunks are schedualed to be fetched in parallel.
-Each request individually retries 3 times to compensate for jittery networks.
-Each retry is pushed off with increasing delay time to ensure the network banddwidth is not affected with multiple retries.
+The chunk fetcher work on the `all or none` promise.
+With `-c` option, up-to `<n>` number of chunks are scheduled to be fetched in parallel.
+Each request individually retries `3` times to compensate for jittery networks.
+Each retry is pushed off with increasing delay time to ensure the network bandwidth is not affected with multiple retries.

 ## chunk size (default: 1MB)
 The `-s` option can be set for optimal chunk download speed.

 ## example
-To download a 400 MB file, we can have the `-s` set to 2MB chunck each.
-Then we set `-c` to 4 concurrent chucks to be fetched at a time.
-This way, the client, scheudals the first 4 chucks of 2 MB in paraller.
-Once all those requests are on their way, the second batch of 4 are schedualled and so on, till all the file has been requested in multiple chunks.
+To download a 400 MB file, we can have the `-s` set to 2MB chunk each.
+Then we set `-c` to 4 concurrent chunks to be fetched at a time.
+This way, the client, schedules the first 4 chunks of 2 MB in parallel.
+Once all those requests are on their way, the second batch of 4 is scheduled and so on ..., till the full file has been requested in multiple chunks.
+Storing the chunks are fully `async`. `First come first saved`.

-# What next ...

-## Future roadmap
+## Future (roadmap)
 1. Tests
-3. Code coverage
+2. Code coverage
-2. Continous Inegrations (CI)
-3. Packaged and pushed to npm.js
+3. Continuous Integrations (CI)
+4. Available on npm.js
-4. More examples
+5. More examples

 # License